recurly/starsky/README.md

 starsky.connect(callback);
 ```

-To disconnect, invoke `starsky.disconnect(callback)`.
+To disconnect, invoke `starsky.disconnect`.
 The callback will be called once any in-flight messages have been processed and/or published.

 ```js
 var starsky = require('starsky');